colmhiggs11/ProandS_Project/README.md

 ---
 ### 4.4 Violin Plots
 The violinplot shows the full distribution of data and makes it easy to spot the outliers when backed up with the dataset.
 The plot below has a number of features that tell a lot about each of the species.
-The median is identified as the white dot on the "violin" The [interquartile range](https://towardsdatascience.com/violin-plots-explained-fb1d115e023d) which is the the black bar in the middle of violin and the upper & lower adjacent values identified as the thin black line coming out of the interquartile range bar on the violinplot.
+The median is identified as the white dot on the "violin" The [interquartile range](https://towardsdatascience.com/violin-plots-explained-fb1d115e023d) which is the black bar in the middle of violin and the upper & lower adjacent values identified as the thin black line coming out of the interquartile range bar on the violinplot.
 The upper and lower values are calculated by: Upper - adding the third quartile(75% percentile) + 1.5 IQR(75% percentile - 25% percentile), Lower - subtracting first quartile(25% percentile) - 1.5 IQR(75% percentile - 25% percentile).
 Any values that fall outside of these ranges will then be seen as outliers.

 |![Violin Plot of four measurements per species](https://github.com/colmhiggs11/ProandS_Project/blob/master/Plots/Violin%20plot%20of%20variables.png?raw=true)
 |:--:|
 | *Violinplot of four measurement variables per species* |

-This table shows the upper & lower adjacent values mentioned above and show some intersting findings.
+This table shows the upper & lower adjacent values mentioned above and show some interesting findings.
 This data shows the potential for being able to differentiate between Virinica's and Versicolors.
 When the petal length is above 5.5 cm there is a high probability that the flower will be a virginica same with petal width if it is over 2cm it is more likely to be a Virginica.

 <div align="center">

 | *Upper & Lower adjacent values for Violinplot data for Iris Flowers (cm)* |
 |:-----:|